-We have an experienced research and development team, including clinical, regulatory affairs and quality, comprised of scientists, electrical engineers, software engineers and mechanical engineers with significant clinical knowledge and expertise.
+We have an experienced research and development team, including clinical, regulatory affairs and quality assurance, comprised of scientists, electrical engineers, software engineers and mechanical engineers with significant clinical knowledge and expertise.
 Our research and development efforts are focused in the following major areas:

-- identifying the effect of vagal blocking on nerve and organ function; - developing the Maestro System; and - investigating the Maestro platform for gastrointestinal disorders in addition to obesity.
+- supporting the current Maestro Rechargeable System; - developing the next-generation Maestro Rechargeable System; - identifying the effect of vagal blocking on nerve and organ function; and - investigating the Maestro platform for the treatment of gastrointestinal disorders and comorbidities in addition to obesity.